mouldimus/notes/HTML_Concepts.md

 Often in computer programming, there will be part of a computer program that defines the concept of a thing.
 When the program needs to create one of those things, it looks to the definition and uses it in creating one of them.
 Another term for these things that can be created is *objects*.

 **Example**
 >A computer program for use in a school might have a definition for a thing called a Student.
-The program instructions in that definition are essentially answers to the question, “If I were a student, what characteristics and actions are available to me?”
+The program instructions in that definition are essentially answers to the question, "If I were a student, what characteristics and actions are available to me?"

-We have covered the basics of OOP (object-oriented programming) earlier but let’s delve into it further.
+We have covered the basics of OOP (object-oriented programming) earlier but let's delve into it further.

 Characteristics of a Student object might be things like: